Deep-MI/BrainPrint/README.md

-# BrainPrint-python
+Deep-MI# BrainPrint

-This is the `brainprintpython` package, a derivative of the original [BrainPrint](https://github.com/Deep-MI/BrainPrint) scripts, with the primary goal to provide a Python-only version of the BrainPrint scripts (except some Freesurfer dependencies), to integrate of the `lapy` package, and to remove dependencies on third-party software (shapeDNA binaries, gmsh, meshfix).
+This is the `brainprint` python package, a derivative of the original [BrainPrint](https://github.com/Deep-MI/BrainPrint-legacy) scripts, with the primary goal to provide a Python-only version of the original BrainPrint scripts (except some Freesurfer dependencies), to integrate the [LaPy](https://github.com/Deep-MI/LaPy) package, and to remove dependencies on third-party software (shapeDNA binaries, gmsh, meshfix).
+As a result, some functionality of the original BrainPrint scripts is no longer maintained (no more support of tetrahedral meshes; no more support of cortical parcellations or label files).

 ## Usage

 ### Usage from the command line

-The toolbox consists of two Python scripts, `brainPrint.py` and `brainPrintPostProc.py`.
+The toolbox consists of two Python scripts, `brainprint.py` and `brainprint_postproc.py`.
 Both scripts can be run directly from the command line as well as from within a Python environment.

-The `brainPrint.py` script is used for the per-subject computation of the individual BrainPrint descriptor.
+The `brainprint.py` script is used for the per-subject computation of the individual brainprint descriptor.
 Its usage and options are summarized below;
 detailed info is available by calling the script without any arguments from the command line.

 ```
-python3 brainPrint.py --sdir <directory> --subjects SubjectID  [--num=<int>]
+python3 brainprint.py --sdir <directory> --subjects SubjectID  [--num=<int>]
                     [--evec] [--skipcortex] [--outdir <directory>] [-h]

 Options: